That dollar amount results from a 72.3% acceleration from 5 years earlier in 2020 when Bahraini exports totaled $11.6 billion.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Bahrain has positive net exports in the international trade of aluminum-related materials and goods, then mineral fuels including oil.
-In turn, these cashflows indicate Bahrain’s strong competitive advantages under those product categories.
+Bahrain has positive net exports in the international trade of mineral fuels and aluminum-related materials and goods.
+In turn, these cashflows indicate Bahrain’s strong competitive advantages under the related product categories.

 Products Causing Bahrain’s Largest Trade Deficits